neeltheduck/CS546-Final-Project/README.md

 # CS546-Final-Project
-Final Project for Steven's CS546 (Web Programming I) course.
+Final Project for the CS546 (Web Programming I) course at Stevens Institute of Technology.